Should I Major in Forensic Studies?

 Law firms sometimes hire their own investigators.
 However, beyond your analytic skills, you’ll also graduate with knowledge of the criminal justice system and how cases are prosecuted.
 This knowledge is transferable to several other career paths within the legal profession:

-- Legal defense – After completing a BA or BS in Forensic Studies, you’ll have a strong background that could help you to succeed in law school studies and help you pass your state’s Bar examination.
+- Legal defense – After completing a BA or BS forensic science degree, you'll have a background that may help you to succeed in law school studies.
 Your specialized knowledge could also potentially help you to defend or prosecute people accused of crimes.